Watch video recording & Get follow-along PBIX example

 If you'd like to try all of this yourself, enter your data below to get immediate access to the PBIX example used in the this tutorial and the full 1-hour video recording of the webinar.

 Imagine having a business meeting where you are given puzzles instead of information.
-To get to the KPI dashboard to round up your performance, you need to piece the puzzle together.
+To get to the KPI dashboard to round up your business performance, you need to piece the puzzle together.
 Sounds funny, right?
 Well, in reality, meetings or preparing a report often consist of pure efforts to obtain and interpret the right data.

 In this tutorial, we will look at how to structure actionable dashboards and especially focus on the landing page.
 We will tell you what to put on the landing page, where to put it, and what tools in Power BI should you use to make those landing pages really actionable and understandable.